Hallmark Research Institute

 Hallmarking Convention - Keep up on the regulations as they change for Common Control Marks (CCM) used throughout hallmarking countries.
 The best location for active links to each member country's websites.

-Birmingham Assay Office Mark Search - Birmingham has added a database to their website that allows the public to search their sponsor, duty, and date marks.
+Birmingham Assay Office Date Mark Search - Birmingham has added a database to their website that allows the public to look up the year date letter charts.

 Finnish Maker Mark Search -Developed in 2009 by the Leimatoimikunta (Mark Commission), who was founded by members of the Finnish precious metal industry, this search engine documents Finnish gold and silversmiths' responsibility marks for the years 1373-1950.
 Responsibility marks from 1950 to date can be found in the Responsibility Mark Register (nimileimarekisteri) on the Tukes web site.